Regulating For-Hire Autonomous Vehicles for An Equitable Multimodal Transportation Network: The Game-Theoretic Model

 The AMoD platform determines the base fare $b$, the per-distance rates $r_i^a$, the spatial distribution of idle AVs $N_i^I$, and the fleet size $N$ to maximize its profit subject to the equilibrium conditions.
 The profit maximization for the TNC platform can be formulated as follows:\footnote{We acknowledge that since our primary goal is to characterize competition between distinct modes, for simplicity, the repositioning of idle TNC vehicles is not explicitly considered in this model.
 We leave it as future work. }

-where $C_{av}$ is the hourly operating cost of an AV.
+where $C_{av}$ is the hourly operating cost of an AV\footnote{The cost of operating an for-hire AV consists of the capital cost and the mileage-dependent operating cost.
+We convert them to an hourly basis and denote $C_{av}$ as the sum of the hourly capital cost and operating cost of an AV.}.
 The objective in (\ref{Incentives_AMoD}) defines the platform profit as the difference between the revenue and the total operating cost of AVs.
 The total revenue is the ride fares collected from passengers choosing four distinct types of AMoD services.
-The platform decisions are subject to the passenger demand model (\ref{logit_demand_function}) and (\ref{generalized_travel_cost}), the waiting time function (\ref{waiting_time_AMoD}), and vehicle conservation (\ref{vehicle_hour_conservation}).
+The platform decisions are subject to the passenger demand model (\ref{generalized_cost_a})-(\ref{logit_demand_function}) and vehicle conservation (\ref{distance_AMoD_b})-(\ref{vehicle_hour_conservation}).